AlenAlic/DANCE/README.md

     sudo mysql

-Create a new database called **xtdsas**, along with a user with the same name, that has full access to the database.
+Create a new database called **dance**, along with a user with the same name, that has full access to the database.

-    create database xtdsas character set utf8 collate utf8_bin;
+    create database dance character set utf8 collate utf8_bin;
-    create user 'xtdsas'@'localhost' identified by '<db-password>';
+    create user 'dance'@'localhost' identified by '<db-password>';
-    grant all privileges on xtdsas.* to 'xtdsas'@'localhost';
+    grant all privileges on dance.* to 'dance'@'localhost';
     flush privileges;
     quit;